MerjaKreivi/Hate-Speech-Classification-Experiments/README.md

 # Hate Speech and Sentiment Classification Experiments

-The experiments evaluate and expand sentiment analysis (SA) and hate speech detection (HSD) methods to urban, granulated and dialectal language types of unstructured and semi-structured text data.

-The experiments applied comparative sentiment and hate speech (HS) classification algorithms on Finnish social media samples.
-Four basic and simple ML models were designed for classification of trinary sentiment, multilabel polarization, classification of binary HS predictions and multilabel HS strength dimension predictions (Figure below).
+## Introduction

+The design and development of 'Hate Speech Annotation Framework' (HS Annotation Framework) is based on the research work reported on (Master’s Thesis) research paper -

+Merja Kreivi-Kauppinen (2024) Hate Speech Detection of Dialectal, Granular and Urban Finnish.
+University of Oulu, Degree Programme in Computer Science and Engineering.
+Master’s Thesis, 111 p.

 ![Alt text](images/classification_models.png)

 Figure.
 SA and HSD was studied by sentiment, polarity, HS binary, and HS strength classification methods..

+The experiments evaluate and expand sentiment analysis (SA) and hate speech detection (HSD) methods to urban, granular and dialectal language types of unstructured and semi-structured text data.

+The experiments applied comparative sentiment and hate speech (HS) classification algorithms on Finnish social media samples.
+Four basic and simple ML models were designed for classification of trinary sentiment, multilabel polarization, classification of binary HS predictions and multilabel HS strength dimension predictions (Figure below).